kintone/js-sdk/packages/rest-api-client/docs/file.md

 ### uploadFile

-Uploads a file to kintone.
+Uploads a file to Kintone.

 `uploadFile` returns a file key for the uploaded file.
 You can use the file key at the following place.